Rhizome of the New Museum

 About the Program

-In 2021, Hyundai Motor and Rhizome partnered to support artists working with new and experimental forms.
+In 2021, Hyundai Motor and Rhizome partnered to explore the infinite possibilities arising from the convergence of art and technology.
 Established in 1996, Rhizome champions born-digital art and culture through commissions, exhibitions, scholarship, and digital preservation.
-Since 2003, Rhizome has been an affiliate in residence at the New Museum of Contemporary Art, working with the institution to explore the future of contemporary art and technology.
-To date, the partnership resulted in World on a Wire, a digital and physical exhibition exploring blurring lines between the virtual and the real.
-The group exhibition traveled to Hyundai Motorstudios in Beijing, Seoul, and Moscow, with unique institutional partnerships, including with the Central Academy of Fine Arts in Beijing and the Garage Museum of Contemporary Art in Moscow.
-The project continues online as a generative web-based artwork by Yehwan Song—worldonawire.net.
+Since 2003, Rhizome has been an affiliate in residence at the New Museum of Contemporary Art, playing an integral role in the history of contemporary art engaged with digital technologies and the internet.
+To date, the partnership resulted in World on a Wire, a digital and physical exhibition exploring blurring lines between the virtual and the real, and continued with 7x7 2024, a legendary art and tech program.